 Cylinder Power Balance Test

 Cylinder Power Balance Testing

-If an analyzer is not available, disconnect the injector's connector to disable the desired cylinder.
+If an analyzer is unavailable, disconnect the injector's connector to disable the desired cylinder.
 Then, use a pen and pencil to record each cylinder's drop in RPM.
-Removing the coil's connector or spark plug boot and disabling a cylinder's ignition too long dumps raw fuel into the exhaust, overheating the catalytic converter.
+Removing the coil's connector or spark plug boot and deactivating a cylinder's ignition too long dumps raw fuel into the exhaust, overheating the catalytic converter.

+Cylinder Power Balance Test